usnistgov/mobile-threat-catalogue/_physical-threats/PHY-4.md

     CVEExample:
     PossibleCountermeasures:
         "Enforce activation of the auto-lock feature of a mobile device with a maximum idle time that reduces the likelihood an attacker will gain physical access to the device in an unlocked state":
+            - Enterprise
-            -
+            - Mobile Device User
         "Activate auto-lock features based on loss of proximity to a trusted, paired device attended by the mobile device user, such as a smart watch":
+            - Enterprise
-            -
+            - Mobile Device User
-        "Require user-to-app authentication for apps that provide access to sensitive data":
+        "Require additional user-to-app or user-to-service authentication for apps that provide access to sensitive data":
-            -
+            - Enterprise
-        "Educate end-users of the importance of locking their device if they are leaving it unattended in an area lacking strong physical security controls":
+        "Educate end-users of the importance of locking their device if they are leaving it unattended in an area lacking strong physical security controls.":
-            -
+            - Enterprise
 ---